SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.11.md

 #### Dashboards app: Duplicate “Delete component” button \[ID_27295\]

-When a dasboard contained a Group component, it could occur that two *Delete component* buttons were displayed when the dashboard was in edit mode.
+When a dashboard contained a Group component, it could occur that two *Delete component* buttons were displayed when the dashboard was in edit mode.

 #### Problem when renaming a parent DVE element \[ID_27312\]